abelsj60/my-site/app/data/clips/shu-breaking-news-online.md

 actress Sigourney Weaver in July about her new cable mini-series, “Political Animals.”

-It’s an evolution that Erin Ganley ’09 navi- gates daily.
+It’s an evolution that Erin Ganley ’09 navigates daily.
 As a line producer for MSNBC’s “The Ed Schultz Show,” her days begin with the creation of a show schedule and end in a rush to get people to stick to it during broadcast.
 That doesn’t always leave the 25-year-old as much time